ComputationalCryoEM/ASPIRE-Python/docs/source/class_source.rst

 """"""""""

-While that allows for full customization, two helper classes are provided that supply defaults as a jumping off point.
-Both of these helper sources only require an input ``Source`` to be instantiated.
+While that allows for full customization, helper classes are provided that supply defaults as a jumping off point.
+These helper sources only require an input ``Source`` to be instantiated.
 They can still be fully customized, but they are intended to start with sensible defaults, so users only need to instantiate the specific